nisabzahid/HOJ/README.md

 # HOJ
-an online judge for competitive programmers the project has been build with django, postgreql
+an online judge for competitive programmers the project has been build with django, postgresql

 The proposed system is designed for 3 types of users: